NFL Studio Host

 Berman regularly hosted SportsCenter in ESPN’s first 11 years, culminating in the network’s first SportCenter Emmy Award in 1990.
 Although his assignments have changed, he always returns to host a few “just to keep DiMaggio’s hitting streak alive.”
 In 2005, he even took his turn at the anchor desk on the road, kicking off the SportsCenter 50 States*50 Days tour from Fenway Park in Boston.
 Berman established his craft working the overnight shift during ESPN’s first four years, often teaming with his good friend, the late Tom Mees.
 Berman also appears on ESPN Radio during the football and baseball seasons.

-“I want to be George Brett, Tony Gwynn, Cal Ripken and the late Walter Payton.
+“I want to be George Brett, Cal Ripken, the late Tony Gwynn and the late Walter Payton.
 I want to retire with the team I came in with.
 Once I go anywhere else, I’m a mercenary.
 I’m so proud to be one of the folks who helped lay the foundation here.”
 To that end, Berman signed a new multi-year extension in September 2012.
 At the conclusion of the new deal, Berman will have worked for ESPN for nearly 40 years.

+In 2014 Berman accepts the Giants of Broadcasting Award for his contributions to ESPN and the media landscape.
 In addition to the NSSA Awards, Berman was honored in 1990, 1992, 1994 and 1996 with CableACE Awards as cable’s best sports host.
 Also, he was part of the SportsCenter team that won the CableACE in 1990.
 In 1995, 1996, and 1997, Berman was named “Sportscaster of the Year” in the Studio Host category by the American Sportscasters Association.
-The Cable Guide readers voted him “Best Cable Sportscaster” in 1987, 1988 and 1990; TV Guide chose him as one of the “Top Stars of the 90s”; and, People magazine named him one of “TV’s Most Fascinating Stars” of 1997.
+The Cable Guide readers voted him “Best Cable Sportscaster” in 1987, 1988 and 1990; TV Guide chose him as one of the “Top Stars of the 90s”; People magazine named him one of “TV’s Most Fascinating Stars” of 1997; and he was profiled by 60 Minutes Sports in 2013.
 He has also received 11 Emmy nominations as best sports host in 1990, 1991, 1993, 1994, 1995, 1996, 1998, 1999, 2001, 2008 and 2010.
 Berman was named in 2008 to the CableFAX Hall of Fame as a member of the inaugural class of inductees.
 In 1992, the syndicated “NFL Pre-Season Special” surveyed NFL players on their favorite football commentator and 43 percent, an overwhelming majority, selected Berman.
 He was also listed on The Sporting News’ Top 100 Most Powerful People in Sports in 1995 and 2005.
 In 2005, the readers of SI for Kids chose Berman second as most favorite sportscaster, behind only John Madden.

-On May 24, 2010, Berman was honored by the Hollywood Chamber of Commerce with a star on the Hollywood Walk of Fame as a tribute for his more than 30 years of contribution to the sports television industry.
+On May 24, 2010, Berman was honored by the Hollywood Chamber of Commerce with a star on the Hollywood Walk of Fame as a tribute for his more than 30 years contributing to the sports television industry.

 A long-time aficionado of rock and roll, Berman has appeared on stage singing with Huey Lewis and the News more than a dozen times.
 In addition, he sang twice with Eddie Money, appeared in a video with Hootie and the Blowfish, and was joined by Glenn Frey of the Eagles for a special “Hotel California” Super Bowl edition of “The Swami.”

-Berman has played himself in 11 motion pictures – The Longest Yard, Little Big League, Necessary Roughness, Eddie, The Garbage Picking Field Goal Kicking Philadelphia Phenomenon, Big Daddy, Second String, Even Steven, Kingpin, The Program, Celtic Pride – and on several television shows including Sesame Street, Spin City, The Jersey and Arli$$.
+Berman has played himself in 14 motion pictures – The Longest Yard, Little Big League, Necessary Roughness, Draft Day, The Waterboy, Grown Ups 2, Eddie, The Garbage Picking Field Goal Kicking Philadelphia Phenomenon, Big Daddy, Second String, Even Steven, Kingpin, The Program, Celtic Pride – and on several television shows including Sesame Street, Spin City, The Jersey and Arli$$.
 He has also appeared on Late Night with David Letterman, The Tonight Show with Jay Leno and Jimmy Kimmel Live.

 In 1986, while working at ESPN, Berman also provided daily weekday sports commentaries for KFRC-Radio in San Francisco and, in 1987, for WFAN-Radio in New York.

 In September of 1999, Berman was honored by his boyhood team, the San Francisco Giants, with the privilege of throwing out the first pitch at one of the final games ever at historic Candlestick Park.
+He also hosted ESPN’s coverage of the final 49ers game at Candlestick Park, including a post-game ceremony on December 23, 2013.
 He is proud to say that he’s the only guy East of the Rockies to have a patch of outfield grass from both Candlestick Park and AT&T Park growing in his backyard.

 Berman graduated from Brown University in 1977 with a Bachelor of Arts degree in history.
 His first broadcasting position came while he was a student at Brown as sports director for WBRU Radio and commentator for basketball, football, ice hockey and baseball games.
 He also assisted NBC Sports telecasts in New England – including the memorable Game 6 of 1975 World Series – and served as a correspondent for WEAN, a Providence, R.I. news radio station.
 In November 1991, he was inducted into the Brown University Athletic Hall of Fame, and in May 2007 he received an honorary Doctor of Humane Letters degree from his alma mater.